telabotanica/naturadapt/README.md

 Skills translations in the differents languages are managed via Symfony translations via the specific _skills_ domain.
 ex: _translations/skills.fr.yml_

+## General group

+If the _env_ variable _COMMUNITY_SLUG_ is defined, the corresponding group will be defacto the "general" group, and every user registred will be by default a member of this group.

 ## Fixtures

 Fill the plateform with _Lorem Ipsum_: